Logo

 PSP: The Real Reason Your Parents Are Co-Signing Your Condo

 Parental Support Package isn't a government grant.
-It's the quiet financial scaffolding holding up a generation of first-time buyers and the market data proves it.
+It is the quiet financial support holding up a generation of first-time buyers, and the market data proves it.

 There is a new term quietly circulating among Singapore's property agents and home buyers alike: PSP.
 It doesn't stand for any government initiative.
 No MND circular.
 No HDB scheme.
-PSP means Parental Support Package - the informal, increasingly common arrangement where Mum and Dad step in to make the numbers work.
+PSP means Parental Support Package.
+It is the informal, increasingly common arrangement where Mum and Dad step in to make the numbers work.

 If you are 30 years old, earning $6,000 a month, and wondering whether you can still own a piece of Singapore's private property market, the answer is YES.
 But it comes with conditions, and it demands that you go in with your eyes open.